tumblr tracker

 Aloha Stadium Swap Meet

-The Aloha Stadium Swap Meet is best described as a Hawaiiana shopping spectacle, that’s both entertaining and overwhelming at the same time.
+The Aloha Stadium Swap Meet is best described as a Hawaiiana shopping extravaganza, that’s both entertaining and overwhelming at the same time.
 This Oahu shopping event is sometimes referred to as the Aloha Flea Market, and is a world all on its own.

-On Wednesdays, Saturday and Sundays, hundred of vendors start first thing in the morning setting up their tents in the dark around the stadium, circling around it almost a mile long multiple times to fit everyone in…thus creating an Aloha Stadium Swap Meet bazaar, and the best Shopping finds on .
+Every Wednesday, Saturday and Sunday, hundred of vendors start first thing in the morning setting up their booths in the dark around the stadium, encircling it multiple times to fit everyone in rows that are easily a mile long.
+It is an absolute "Hawaiiana" bazaar where you can find anything and everything your heart desires.

 A Journey Through the Swap Meet